ayeks/SGX-hardware/README.md

 ### CPUs without Platform Service Enclave functionality

 As per the last comment on this [thread](https://software.intel.com/en-us/forums/intel-software-guard-extensions-intel-sgx/topic/737881), Intel Xeon E3 processors as of today (Jul.
-2017) do not have an Intel Manageability Engine.
+2017) do not have an Intel Management Engine.
 Therefore, the kernel will never be able to expose the device `/dev/mei0`.
 What this means in terms of SGX is that [Trusted Platform Service Functions](https://software.intel.com/en-us/node/709050) (monotonic counters, trusted time) are not available on Xeon E3.

 ### Desktop Mainboards